MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/audience-profile.md

 #### Remote audiences
-Remote audiences do not work in a centralized office location and may even work from their home.
+Remote audiences don't work in a centralized office location and may even work from their home.
 This audience includes full-time employees and vendor and contract workers like gig workers, agencies, consultants, and other roles where most work takes place at a desk or in front of a computer.

 - This audience uses a combination of devices but primary uses a desktop device
 - Remote audiences are good candidates for live events, moderated Q&A, and live chats in Viva Engage or Microsoft Teams since most people can participate together
-- Remote audiences are more likely to suffer from meeting fatigue and looking at a screen most of the day, so diversified communications that do not require a camera or desktop screen is ideal
+- Remote audiences are more likely to suffer from meeting fatigue and looking at a screen most of the day, so diversified communications that don't require a camera or desktop screen is ideal
 <br>

 #### Hybrid audiences